spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/apptainer.rst

 - Apptainer containers will only work on Linux-based systems, and will not run on Windows or MacOS.
     - They can be run through Windows Subsystem for Linux (WSL) if needed, however.
 - Due to containers being static post-creation, functions which install within or modify SCT (such as ``sct_deepseg -install``) will not work.
-    - We have provided a workaround this this, should you need these functions: see :ref:`here <apptainer-task-install>` for details.
+    - We have provided a workaround for this, should you need these functions: see :ref:`here <apptainer-task-install>` for details.

 Installation
 ************

 This method will install SCT within an Apptainer container, ready for portable use.

 #.
-Install Apptainer if you have not done so already (or activate the module which contains it, if on an shared resource system)
+Install Apptainer if you have not done so already (or activate the module which contains it, if on an shared resource system).

 #.
 Download the ``sct_apptainer_{sct_version}.tar.gz`` file for your desired SCT release from GitHub (the current release is available `here <https://github.com/spinalcordtoolbox/spinalcordtoolbox/releases/latest/>`_).